-Over the past year, herringbone wood floors have surged in popularity.
-And it's not hard to see why - this fun twist on a classic wood floor is everything we love about home decor.
-It's stylish and trendy, and shows a lot of personality while adding texture and interest to a room.
+Herringbone wood floors are a fun twist on a classic wood floor that’s everything we love about home decor.
+It's stylish and trendy, yet shows a lot of personality while adding texture and interest to a room.

 A Beautiful Headboard